 Powering 75 Years of Progress, Empowering 75 More

 Custer Public Power District is celebrating 75 years of serving rural Nebraska as a Public Power District.
 As General Manager of Custer Public Power District, it is fun to look back and see what has happened in our 75 years and look at what is happening today.
-A couple of interesting facts, how poles installed back in the 40’s and 50’s compare to today’s poles and the story of copper wire.
+A couple of interesting facts, how poles installed back in the ’40s and ’50s compared to today’s poles and the story of copper wire.

-Another fact I like to share, is how copper wire was used and why.
-Back in the early 40’s and 50’s most of the aluminum was going towards the war movement just about the time rural America was getting its lights turned on – for the first time.
-There was a lot of line built and services installed during that time.
-Without aluminum, copper was used to make the wire with some still in service today.
+Another fact I like to share is how copper wire was used and why.
+Back in the early ’40s and ’50s most of the aluminum was going towards the war movement just about the time rural America was getting its lights turned on – for the first time.
+There were a lot of lines built and services installed during that time.
+Without aluminum, copper was used to making the wire with some still in service today.
 The wire wasn’t all copper though, small amounts of steel were added to give the wire the ability to stay in the air.
 This wire came to be called copper-weld wire.
 I know here at Custer Public Power District, we still have about 100 miles of that kind of wire still serving customers.

 Custer Public Power District was established in 1944 to serve rural Nebraska.
 Our District takes pride in providing safe, reliable, and affordable power to our service territory as it did in the beginning, and empowering progress for our neighbors, friends, and family for today.